itman83/Haggle/README.md

 This app is not fully complete yet.

 There are a couple obvious problems associated with this codebase at the moment.
-I will touch on a couple of them.
+I will touch on a few of them.

 For one, error emissions encapsulated by the networking layer have been commented out as I further investigate how they short curcuit subsequent streams.
 One solution to gain more control over error's is to denote the Ouputs of a given view model as `Driver`s to be certain that they never error out, and that UI updates occur on the main thread.
 My current solution takes advantage of the `materialize` and `observeOn(scheduler:)` operators.